List of user-related terms and definitions.

 The process of retrieving lost files.
 Based on your retention settings, you may also download previous versions of a file or deleted files.

-Queue of active, pending, and complete downloads in the Code42 app.
-You can use the downloads manager to pause and cancel downloads, as well as view downloaded files on your file system.
+Queue of active, pending, and complete downloads in the Code42 agent.
+In Download Activity, you can pause and cancel downloads, as well as view downloaded files on your file system.

 Effective transfer rate